-- Application for an Industrial Wastewater Discharge Permit shall be made to the District on forms provided by the District.
+a.
+Application for an Industrial Wastewater Discharge Permit shall be made to the District on forms provided by the District.
 The application shall not be considered as complete until all information identified on the form is provided unless specific exemptions are granted by the District.
-Completed applications shall be made within 30 days of the date requested by the District or, for new sources, at least 90 days prior to the date that discharge to the public sewerage system is to begin. - 2) All applications, reports, or information submitted to the District shall be signed and certified in accordance with 40 CFR 403.12(I). - 3) After full evaluation and acceptance of the data furnished by the applicant, the District may approve the basis for a permit and issue an Industrial Wastewater Discharge Permit subject to the terms and conditions provided herein.
+Completed applications shall be made within thirty (30) days of the date requested by the District or, for New Sources, at least ninety (90) days prior to the date that discharge to the public sewerage system is to begin.

+- b.
+All applications, reports, or information submitted to the District shall be signed and certified in accordance with 40 CFR 403.12(I). - c.
+After full evaluation and acceptance of the data furnished by the applicant, the District may approve the basis for a permit and issue an Industrial Wastewater Discharge Permit subject to the terms and conditions provided herein.
 No permit shall be issued or effective until payment of the applicable initial or renewal fees as the Board may prescribe by order.
-All fees charged by the District may be amended at any time. - 4) The permittee shall reapply with the District for reissuance of its permit at least 90 days prior to the permit expiration date.
+All fees charged by the District may be amended at any time. - d.
+The permittee shall reapply with the District for reissuance of its permit at least ninety (90) days prior to the permit expiration date.
 Reapplication shall be on the form provided by the District.

-4.3.3.b Change in Permitted Discharge
+J. Change in Permitted Discharge

-It shall be the responsibility of every Industrial User to immediately report to the District any changes (permanent or temporary) to the Discharger's premises or operations that change the quality or quantity of the wastewater discharge.
-Changes in the discharge involving the introduction of a wastestream(s), or hazardous waste as set forth in 40 CFR, Part 261, not included in or covered by the Discharger's Industrial Wastewater Discharge Permit Application itself shall be considered a new discharge, requiring the completion of an application for a permit modification.
+It shall be the responsibility of every Industrial User to immediately report to the District any changes (permanent or temporary) to the Discharger's premises or operations that change the quality or quantity of the wastewater discharged.
+Changes in the discharge involving the introduction of new wastestream(s), or hazardous waste as set forth in 40 CFR, Part 261, not included in or covered by the Discharger's Industrial Wastewater Discharge Permit Application itself shall be considered a new discharge, requiring the completion of an application for a permit modification.
 Any such reporting shall not be deemed to absolve the Discharger from liability for violations of these Rules and Regulations.

-Any Industrial User operating under equivalent mass or concentration limits calculated from a production-based standard shall notify the District within 2 business days after the Industrial User has a reasonable basis to know that the production level will significantly change within the next calendar month.
+Any Industrial User operating under equivalent mass or concentration limits calculated from a production-based standard shall notify the District within two (2) business days after the Industrial User has a reasonable basis to know that the production level will significantly change within the next calendar month.
 An Industrial User that does not notify the District of such anticipated change will be required to meet the mass or concentration limits that were based on the original estimate of the long-term average production rate.

-4.3.3.c Industrial Waste Inspection
+K. Industrial Waste Inspection

 After the submitted discharge permit application has been received and reviewed, the District may schedule with the applicant an industrial waste inspection.
 The industrial waste inspection may consist of an interview with applicant personnel and a plant tour.
 At the interview, the applicant's application, waste generating process, water consumption, wastewater composition, and quantities of wastewater flow may be discussed.
-As part of the tour of that plant, an industrial waste sampling point will be identified.
-The sampling location, if appropriate and acceptable to the District, will be used for both self-monitoring and monitoring by District personnel for water quality and quantity monitoring and permit enforcement.
+As part of the plant tour, one or more industrial waste sampling point(s), or Point(s) of Compliance, will be identified.
+The Points of Compliance, if appropriate and acceptable to the District, will be used for both permittee self-monitoring and monitoring by District personnel for water quality and quantity monitoring and permit enforcement, unless otherwise specified in the permit.
 The investigator's report of the inspection, together with the completed permit application from the industry, form the basis for establishing the discharge permit conditions and any other relevant documents.